 You use it.
 Ruthlessly.

 Mind you, I didn’t immediately realize what a boon I’d received.
-I tottered over to my editor and told her the good news, and caught a glimpse of the expression that must have been contorting my own face — a cross between deer caught in the headlights and shrieking amusement.
-Or was that hysteria?
+I tottered over to my editor and told her the good news.
+She had that cross between deer caught in the headlights and shrieking amusement expression.

 It rapidly became clear that the news about my cover had flown through the conference.
 Everyone knew … and if they didn’t, I found myself telling them.
 “Hi,” I’d say, “I’m Christina Dodd.
 I write novels, thus fulfilling a lifelong dream and making my mother proud.”